mhinz/vim-galore/README.md

 **Neovim**: Neovim tries to make all of this much more seemless and sets bracketed paste mode automatically if the terminal emulator supports it.

+#### Delays when using escape key in terminal

+If you live in the command-line, you probably don't use a real dumb terminal emulator anymore, but a so-called _terminal emulator_ like xterm, gnome-terminal, iTerm2 etc. instead.

 ## List of colorschemes